influxdata/telegraf/plugins/serializers/splunkmetric/README.md

 ## Overrides
 You can override the default values for the HEC token you are using by adding additional tags to the config file.

-The following aspects of the token can be overriden with tags:
+The following metadata will be included in the JSON payload and can be overridden with specific tags for the expected and/or optional fields:
+* host
 * index
 * source
+* sourcetype

+Here is an example of the metadata that will be pre-pended to the metric data.
+{
+   "time":1551372240,
+   "event":"metric",
+   "host":"host.domain.com",
+   "index":"metrics_index",
+   "source":"telegraf",
+   "sourcetype":"host:cpu",
+   "fields":{  .....................}
+ }

 You can either use `[global_tags]` or using a more advanced configuration as documented [here](https://github.com/influxdata/telegraf/blob/master/docs/CONFIGURATION.md).
+These fields are only applied if 'splunkmetric_hec_routing = true'.

 Such as this example which overrides the index just on the cpu metric:
 ```toml